 Already, these leaders have contributed to the creation of a sustainability minor, a new Food Recovery Network program, and outreach on the sustainability website.
 And there's plenty more to come!
 If you are interested in joining the conversation email email@example.com.

-The Massachusetts Clean Energy Center is now accepting applications for their Spring 2017 Internship program.
+The Massachusetts Clean Energy Center is now accepting applications for their Summer 2017 Internship program.
 This includes both full and part-time paid internships with Massachusetts clean energy companies.